ppchhabra/website/aboutme.md

 * B.Tech in Mechanical Engineering, [NIT Jalandhar](https://www.nitj.ac.in/), Jalandhar, India (Previously RECJ)

 ### Research Interests
-These are the topics I'm broadly interested in:
   * Empirical Operations Management
   * New Product Development
   * Crowdfunding